 Your physician might measure the severity of your withdrawal symptoms using a scale like the Clinical Opiate Withdrawal Scale (COWS).
-To be considered in withdrawal, you will probably experience:
+To be considered in withdrawal, you will probably experience the following:

-If you do not experience significant relief from withdrawal symptoms, you may need a larger dose.
+You may need a larger dose if you do not experience significant relief from withdrawal symptoms.
 Your physician can guide you through the process of increasing your dose.

 Once you begin Suboxone treatment, you will likely follow these general steps:

 It is important to wait until your last opioid dose completely metabolizes out of your body before beginning Suboxone treatment.
-This is because buprenorphine binds more strongly to opioid receptors in the brain than other opioids.
+Buprenorphine binds more strongly to opioid receptors in the brain than other opioids.
 It can therefore replace other opioids on the receptors in your brain too quickly and trigger withdrawal.

 Precipitated withdrawal is the rapid onset of withdrawal symptoms that can occur by taking Suboxone too soon after taking other opioids.
-Symptoms of precipitated withdrawal include pain, nausea, anxiety, goosebumps, and physical and emotional discomfort.
+Precipitated withdrawal symptoms include pain, nausea, anxiety, goosebumps, and physical and emotional discomfort.

-Precipitated withdrawal occurs in about 9% of patients taking buprenorphine inductions, almost always because the individual is too impatient to relieve the withdrawal symptoms that occur when their body hasn't had opioids, and they take their Suboxone too soon.
-Opioid withdrawal symptoms are not dangerous or life threatening, but they can be extremely unpleasant and uncomfortable.
-Therefore, be sure you communicate closely with your doctor and understand the instructions for starting Suboxone prior to initiating your first dose!
-If done appropriately, Suboxone can be a truly life saving medication for those with opioid use disorder.
+Precipitated withdrawal occurs in about 9% of patients taking buprenorphine inductions, almost always because the individual is impatient to relieve the withdrawal symptoms that occur when their body hasn't had opioids and they take their Suboxone too soon.